bradchristie/taminations-flutter/assets/b1/ladies_chain.md

 facing lines.
 This is danced as if all couples were directly facing the center of the set except that it ends in the same facing lines.
 In some areas this is an extended application, and in other areas it is considered a gimmick.
-(See "Part 4: Additional Detail: Commands:
+(See "Additional Detail: Commands:
 Gimmicks".)